kitlang/kit/README.md

 }
 ```

-- Run `kitc helloworld --run` to compile and run your program
+- Run `kitc helloworld.kit --run` to compile and run your program

 Copyright
 ---------